scott-knight/ubuntu-on-windows-setup/install-windows-terminal.md

 ## Using Terminal

-If you right-click on `Terminal` in the Start Menu, you will see a list of available terminial options
+If you right-click on `Terminal` icon in the `Start Menu`.
+You will see a list of available terminial options:

 ![terminal options](https://user-images.githubusercontent.com/516548/112906800-6bacd780-90b2-11eb-956c-bca8abee1805.png)

-In the image above, you can a list of available options and the different types of shells